yanis112/SOTA_machine_learning/README.md

     + Pyramid Flow is the leading open-source model that supports text-to-video and image-to-video generation.
 It outperforms with high resolution at 512px (seconds) and 768px (10s).
     + Links: [Link 1](https://lnkd.in/gFe-HdHV), [Link 2](https://lnkd.in/gZWbt2q).

+* **Gradio**: A Versatile Tool for Building Machine Learning Demos
+   + [Gradio](https://www.gradio.app) 🌟 is an innovative platform that simplifies the creation of interactive machine learning applications, allowing users to effortlessly visualize models for computer vision and natural language processing tasks.
+It enhances accessibility and usability in showcasing state-of-the-art technology.

 ### State-of-the-Art Code Generation 💻